-Built in honour of the emperor's favorite horse, local folklore tells a story of how the Zobel the horse earned such recognition from the king.
+Built in honour of the emperor's favourite horse, local folklore tells a story of how the Zobel the horse earned such recognition from the king.

 The story goes that emperor Yohannes, still very young at this time, was hunting for buffalo in the vast expanse surrounding the city of Gondar when he was attacked by a group of bandits.

-From this day on, the horse remained one the king’s favorite, however years later his services would be called on again...
+From this day on, the horse remained the king’s favourite, however years later his services would be called on again...

-Whilst at war with tribes in neighbouring Sudan, price Iyasu, son of Yohannes heard his father's poor condition after contracting an unknown illness.
+Whilst at war with tribes in neighbouring Sudan, Prince Iyasu, son of Yohannes, heard his father's poor condition after contracting an unknown illness.
 With little time left to see his father, Iysau called about the fastest pacer in his stables, and the pair raced back together, allowing the son one last chance to say goodbye.

 In recognition of such acts of valour and bravery the mausoleum was constructed, and upon his death, Zobel was laid to rest within its confines.